 One of my favorite things to do is make up a quick slaw to top my tacos with instead of just shredded lettuce.
 It adds a whole different dimension of flavor to the meal.

 You can mix up using different types of slaw bases for varying flavors and textures: broccoli slaw, grated brussels sprouts, or cabbage (Red, Green, Napa, or Savoy – all which are available in a traditional grocery store).

-Here are a few recipes to try:
+Here are a few different taco meat recipes to try:

 - Slow Cooker Southwestern Pulled Pork